Seanna's Kitchen

 A stack of five buttermilk pancakes with butter on top and maple syrup dripping down the stack with berries on the side.

-More Recipes Using Buttermilk
+Recipes That Use Buttermilk

 📖 Recipe